d-bl/GroundForge/docs/help/Catalogues.md

   When following an image link you will discover one or more patterns from the tesselace [slide show].
-* The [Droste effect] page (thread diagrams used as pair diagrams) starts with some ready-to-show traditional grounds and explains with a few families of patterns how to mix and match you own variations with a [simple form].
+* The [Droste effect] page (thread diagrams used as pair diagrams) starts with some ready-to-show traditional grounds and explains how to mix and match you own variations.
 * The [Whiting index] shows 144 patches of worked lace from _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920.
   Though each peace is just one interpretation of a pattern,